dorythecat/TransforMate/docs/about.md

 - To the awesome PyCord dev team, from bringing home the framework upon which this bot is built.
 Great job guys!

+- To the awesome people behind MkDocs and Mermaid, that have made possible this incredible and detailed documentation for our little labor of love.

 - To everyone using the bot, collaborating with the community, or otherwise helping me keep my motivation to keep working on this awesome little project, that I never expected would go so far.
 Thanks to all of you.
 Love y'all! <3